emigonzalez/hpc-bus-delays/README.md

    - Broadcast the bus schedule file to all processes.

 5. **Data Grouping**:
-   - Group the loaded location data by bus number, scheduled time, and day of the month.
+   - Group the loaded location data by bus variant, scheduled time, and day of the month.
-   - Group the schedule data by bus number, scheduled time, and type of day (weekday, Saturday, Sunday).
+   - Group the schedule data by bus variant, scheduled time, and type of day (weekday, Saturday, Sunday).

 6. **Mapping Locations to Schedules**:
    - Each process maps its grouped location data to the grouped schedule data.